 Warm and inviting, enjoy a steaming mug of spiked gingerbread hot chocolate this winter.
 This recipe is very simple and features a homemade gingerbread syrup, which is also a breeze to mix up.

 Beyond the spiced syrup that makes this cocoa taste like gingerbread, you can customize it with your choice of liquor.
 Spiced rum is a favorite because it amplifies the spiciness and offsets the sweet chocolate, and ginger vodka is fun for the same reason.

 If you prefer to buy syrup, many companies offer gingerbread as a flavor option.
 Amoretti, Davinci, and Torani are among the most common and may even be available at your local store.

 For the Gingerbread Syrup:

 1 cup water

-1/2 cup sugar (white)
+1/2 cup granulated sugar

 1/2 cup brown sugar, lightly packed

 1 cinnamon stick

-- 4 cloves (whole)
+4 whole cloves

-- 4 allspice (whole)
+4 whole allspice berries

-1/2 teaspoon nutmeg (ground)
+1/2 teaspoon ground nutmeg

 For the Hot Chocolate:

-- 1 cup milk (or water)
+1 cup whole milk

-- 1 packet hot cocoa mix
+1 (0.7-ounce) envelope hot cocoa mix

 1 ounce gingerbread syrup

 Make the Gingerbread Syrup

 In a saucepan, heat the water over medium-high heat.
 Stir in the two sugars until they dissolve completely.

 Add the spices and bring to a boil, stirring occasionally.

 Reduce heat to low, cover, and allow to simmer for 25 minutes.

 Remove from the heat, keep the pan covered, and set aside to cool for about 20 minutes.

 The syrup will remain fresh in the refrigerator for 2 to 3 weeks.

 Make Gingerbread Hot Chocolate

 In a small saucepan over low heat, gently heat the milk.
 Stir it constantly with a whisk and do not let it come to a boil or scald.

 Remove from heat and whisk in the hot cocoa mix, ensuring it's completely mixed in.

 Top with the hot cocoa and stir well.

 Garnish with a cinnamon stick.
+Serve and enjoy.